Materials: Latex and coils

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 The Bloom conforms to the body more closely than most latex hybrid beds, which tend to feel more supportive and responsive.
 This extra softness in the Bloom is primarily because of the layer of wool woven into the bed’s top layer.
-This layer makes the bed ideal for side sleepers, as it allows them to sink a little deeper into the mattress for pressure relief.
+This layer makes this a great mattress for side sleepers, as it allows them to sink a little deeper into the mattress for pressure relief.
 Lightweight, average-weight and heavyweight side sleepers alike should find an adequate level of pressure point relief at the hips and shoulders.

-Because the Bloom includes a thick layer of latex in its construction, combination sleepers won’t feel stuck in the mattress and should feel able to easily change positions.
+Because the Bloom includes a thick layer of latex in its construction, this is a mattress for combination sleepers to easily change positions without feeling stuck in the mattress.
 That being said, the bouncy and responsive latex bed doesn’t have the best motion isolation.
 If you’re a combination sleeper with a partner that wakes easily at your movements, we recommend a hybrid bed that has better motion isolation across its surface.
 Lightweight, average-weight and plus-size combination sleepers who spend a majority of the night on their back or side should love the support and alignment the Bloom offers.

 Though the Bloom used to be sold in a variety of firmness options, the bed is now sold solely as a medium firmness setting (around a 4.5/10 on our Mattress Nerd firmness scale).
 The Joma wool layer sewn into the cover adds an element of plushness, so sleepers will sink a little bit into the quilted cover in any sleeping position.
 Though we wouldn’t recommend this mattress for heavyweight stomach sleepers, we think it will work well for side sleepers and back sleepers.